Primary teaching at Nottingham Trent University (NTU)

 Primary places available September 2020

-The 2020 entry places are yet to be allocated.
-However you can view the places available with our partner schools for 2019 entry on our School Direct places list.
+You can view the places available with our partner schools for 2020 entry on our School Direct places list.

 Our Teacher Apprenticeships are available to your employer if they wish to support your development and certification as a qualified teacher through this route.
 This is funded through the Apprenticeship Levy that your employer pays.